TALLADEGA SUPERSPEEDWAY (2.66-MILE OVAL)

 18,932 laps led

 1 pole position

 7 top-five finishes

 13 top-10 finishes

-‘DEGA WINS: Hendrick Motorsports has 13 wins at the storied 2.66-mile superspeedway in Talladega.
+‘DEGA WINS: Hendrick Motorsports has 13 wins at Talladega Superspeedway.
 Of those 13, Johnson is the proud owner of two first-place trophies.
-His last win at Talladega was in 2011.
-Last year in this race, Johnson earned a seventh-place finish.
-Over his 35 starts, he has led 470 laps at the Alabama racetrack.
+His last win there was in 2011, and he has led 472 career laps around the historic track.

-MILESTONES ON THE HORIZON: Johnson has the most wins of all active drivers, and his next trip to Victory Lane will be his 84th points-paying NASCAR Cup Series win.
-He secured his 83rd in June 2017 to tie NASCAR Hall of Famer Cale Yarborough for sixth on the all-time wins list.
-An 84th win would tie the driver with Hall of Famers Darrell Waltrip and Bobby Allison for fourth all-time.
-The No. 48 driver is currently 10 wins behind former teammate Jeff Gordon, who has 93 victories and is third on the list.
+MILESTONES ON THE HORIZON: Johnson has the most overall points-paying wins of all active drivers, and his next trip to victory lane will be his 84th in the NASCAR Cup Series.
+He secured his 83rd victory in June 2017 to tie NASCAR Hall of Famer Cale Yarborough for sixth on the all-time list.
+An 84th win would tie Johnson with Hall of Famers Darrell Waltrip and Bobby Allison for fourth all-time.
+The No. 48 driver currently is 10 wins behind former Hendrick Motorsports teammate Jeff Gordon, who has 93 victories and is third on the list.